- Military Basics

 - Prepare for your move and anticipate your child’s needs and concerns.
 Planning ahead is key to a smooth move.
 Visit the Military OneSource Plan My Move page to create a personalized checklist.
 Keep your tasks in one convenient location, organized by topic or timeline.
 Whether it’s locating a new school, securing new housing or preparing financially for the move, the Plan My Move checklist will help ensure you won’t forget a thing, including EFMP & Me assistance at your new installation.

 - Help your children connect to others who have gone through similar experiences.
-A great resource for school-aged children, Military Kids Connect can link your children to other children who share the military lifestyle, including the upheaval and excitement of moving.
 Sesame Street for Military Families can help younger children with the transition.

 - Select your child’s next school with assistance from your local school liaison.
-As soon as you receive your move orders, reach out to your local school liaison and check out Changing Schools — The Essentials.
+As soon as you receive your move orders, reach out to your local school liaison and check out the Changing Schools MilLife Guide.
 Your local school liaison can help you prepare for your child’s new school by connecting you with the school liaison at your new installation who will help you:

 - Determine which school options and programs are a good fit for your child.
 From magnet programs to sports teams, school liaisons know the local education landscape.
 They will take the time to understand your child’s academic, extracurricular and social needs and wants and make school recommendations accordingly.
 Whether your child needs a school culture with a strong art, orchestra or sports program, your school liaison can help you identify available school options so that your child can feel at home faster in his or her new environment.

 - Choose housing near a school that is a good fit for your child.
 Once you identify the right combination of academic and social factors that are important for your family, your school liaison can help orient you to your new geographical area.
 Your school liaisons are familiar with the zones that map to the schools and youth programs your family desires.